-While cybercrime has increased by 38% in the last year,2 this doesn't mean families can't use email and social networks.
+While cybercrime has increased by 38% in 2016,2 this doesn’t mean families can’t use email and social networks.
 Kids, especially, want to participate since so many of their friends are online.
-A recent independent study found that 24% of American teens are online "almost constantly" via smartphones and almost 75% of teens have smartphones.3
+A recent independent study found 24% of American teens are online “almost constantly” via smartphones and almost 75% of teens have smartphones.3

 Neild says rules are important, but the real key is balance.
 "I try to move everyone to the middle," she says.
 "If it gets too strict then it's not practical.
 But if it's too loose, you open yourself up to great risk."
 She begins with the basics:

-Sometimes stating the obvious is necessary, Neild says, such as reminding kids that they should never share their passwords.
+Sometimes stating the obvious is necessary, Neild says, such as reminding kids they should never share their passwords.
 Likewise, children need to understand the dangers of posting photos and personal information.
-"They need to recognize what is and isn't visible and act appropriately," she says.
-A large public donation, for example, could end up in local media for positive reasons, but that could lead cybercriminals to individual family members' work or social network accounts.
+“They need to recognize what is and isn’t visible and act appropriately,” she says.
+A large public donation, for example, could end up in local media for positive reasons, but also could lead cybercriminals to individual family member's work or social network accounts.
 From there, seemingly innocent public information can be used against a family.
-"It could be something benign, a post like 'Having fun in Cabo,'" she says.
-"But if someone recognizes your name because your family just donated $10 million to build a library, there you are in Mexico, where kidnapping is big."
+“It could be something as benign as a post like ‘Having fun in Cabo,’” she says.
+“But if someone recognizes your name because your family just donated $10 million to build a library, there you are in Mexico, where kidnapping is big

 Over 100,000 breaches in cybersecurity occur every day, says Neild.
 And there's more than one kind of cybercriminal.
 Just like in the real w orld, different people want different things, and have different tactics to try to get them.